died 29 September 1916 at his residence, Princes Street, Northcote, Auckland

 The New Zealand Times says "Mr. Frederick Hill, formerly in business as a photographer in Wellington, but now living at Hunterville, on the central route of the North Island Trunk Railway, is now in town, and gives a most encouraging account of the quality of the land in that neighborhood.
 Mr. Hill states that the soil is of unusual richness, in proof of which he has brought with him a rare collection of vegetables grown on his land."
 If this Mr. Frederick Hill is the person who was recently in business in Hawera, as a photographer, we and others should be glad if he would bring his produce up this way.

-Emily Florence Bentley [sometimes known as Emma] was born on 14 May 1855 the youngest daughter of Richard and Ellen Bentley of Sydney.
+Emily Florence Bentley [sometimes referred to as Emma] was born on 14 May 1855 the youngest daughter of Richard and Ellen Bentley of Sydney.
 She was baptised with her sister Lillian Elizabeth Bentley [married George Robert Peisley in 1877] at the Anglican Church, Sydney on 7 November 1872, she was then aged 17 years.
 Her father Richard

 Bentley, an old colonist and a native of Dublin, died on 28 April 1875